BasPieren/browser-technologies-1819/README.md

 And the same goes for orange.
 So here I also darkend the color.

 ### Screenreader
-I also tested my application with the build in mac VoiceOver screenreader.
-Navigation using the keyboard works good.
+I also tested my application with the build in mac VoiceOver screenreader to test if you would be able to navigate through the app using you keyboard.
+And as it turns out navigation using the keyboard works good.
+You can get to every element and navigate to the next page.
 The only problem is that the user can't select a color for their t-shirt.

 ## How It Works 🛠️
 Here I explain some of the core features of this project: